MicrosoftDocs/mixed-reality/mixed-reality-docs/spectator-view.md

 ---
-title: SpectatorView (Preview and Pro)
+title: Spectator View (Preview and Pro)
 description: Visualize holograms from an external device as a means of demonstrating a mixed reality experience on an external display or recording video of a mixed reality experience.
 author: danielescudero
 ms.author: daescu